google/tcmalloc/docs/rseq.md

 per-sequence restart header at `abort`.

-Since the *next* object is frequently allocated soon after the current object, so the allocation path prefetches the pointed-to object.
+Since the *next* object is frequently allocated soon after the current object, the allocation path prefetches the pointed-to object.
 To avoid prefetching a wild address, we populate `slabs[cpu][begin]` for each CPU/size-class with a pointer-to-self.